apollo

 Disease/Condition Glossary

-Dry Cough: Cough is a reflex action that clarifies any foreign irritant or irritants in the throat.
+Dry Cough: Cough is a reflex action that clarifies any foreign irritant or irritant in the throat.
 Cough is of two types: dry cough and wet cough.
-In dry cough, no sputum is expelled, and there is a sore throat, whereas, in wet cough, you cough-up sputum.
+In a dry cough, no sputum is expelled, and there is a sore throat, whereas in a wet cough, you cough up sputum.
 Dry can be acute (short-term) or chronic (long-term).
 The most common causes of acute dry cough are cold/flu, allergic rhinitis (hay fever), and smoking.
 Acute dry cough can be treated with cough suppressants and throat lozenges.
-The chronic dry cough usually occurs due to asthma, gastroesophageal reflux, smoking, and lung cancer.
+Chronic dry cough usually occurs due to asthma, gastroesophageal reflux, smoking, and lung cancer.

 bannner image